eouia/MMM-Tools/README.md

 ## For Raspberry Pi(Raspbian) user
 - Don't forget setting `device:"RPI",` in `config.js`
 - I have no RPI currently, so I cannot test enough.
 Please test and report issue for this module.
 - I'm not an expert as SysAdmin, thus I don't know the best way to detect and control screen on Raspberry Pi.
 - I don't know how to detect monitor status without `xset q` on RPI.
 I need your help.

-## Updated
+## Old Updates
 ### 2017-10-16
 - Indonesian translations added (Thanks to @slametps)
 - some bugs fixed.